hklst4r/algorithm/README.md

-# leetCode
+# algorithm
-The repo to store my leetcode solutions
+The repo to store my codeforces/leetcode solutions